 - Experiential—Learning happens best through doing.
 There is a big difference between knowing something, and actually applying it.
 It’s like the difference between reading a cook book and actually eating.
 We have experiential needs just as our body has nutritional needs.

-- Embodiment—You have a body and it matters.
+- Embodiment—Your body matters.
 When we’re affected by an experience, good or bad, it’s not just an intellectual experience.
-By tuning into the body it’s possible to help address accumulated stress and related difficulties, and well as to better instill new habits.
+By tuning into the body it’s possible to help address accumulated stress and related difficulties, and to better instill new habits.

 - Ecological—No person is an island.
 Behavioural patterns don’t take place in a vacuum.
 If someone wants to make a change then it’s important to consider not just their own effort, but how others are collaborating with them, the tools they have available and the context in which all of this is happening.